-Name Description IfIndex Shows the route SMLT operation index. lpv6Addr Configures the IPv6 address of the RSMLT interface.
+Name Description lfIndex Shows the route SMLT operation index. lpv6Addr Configures the IPv6 address of the RSMLT interface.
 Ipv6PrefixLength Configures the IPv6 prefix length.
 AdminStatus Shows the administrative status of RSMLT on the peer.
 HoldDownTimer Defines how long the recovering/rebooting switch remains in a non-Layer 3 forwarding mode for the peer router MAC address.
 The default is 0.
 HoldDownTimeRemaining Indicates the time remaining in the HoldDownTimer.
 HoldUpTimer Defines how long the RSMLT switch maintains forwarding for its peer.
 The value is a range from 0 to 3600 seconds or 9999.
 9999 means infinity.
 The default is 0.
 HoldUpTimeRemaining Indicates the time remaining in the HoldUpTimer.
 OperStatus Displays the RSMLT operating status as either up or down.
 Smltld Specifies the ID range for the SMLT.
-VlanId Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+Vlanld Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.
 MacAddr Configures the MAC address of the VLAN.
 Vrfld Indicates the virtual router ID to which the peer belongs.

-Name Description VrfName Indicates the virtual router name to which the peer belongs.
+VrfName Indicates the virtual router name to which the peer belongs.